acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

   * Deployment in a multi-node configuration under kubernetes
   * Deployment of or integration with a backend Shared-Data-Service (SDS) for Persistent Volume Claims (PVC) under kubernetes
-  * Deployment with migration of an existing Acumos database
+  * Deployment with upgrade migration of an existing Acumos database
   * Deployment with integration to pre-existing external components: MariaDB, Nexus, proxy, ELK stack
   * Additional platform core components